-This year's course is for K-12 faculty members teaching genetics, biology or related science courses.
+The course is for middle and high school teachers, community college, and Tribal College faculty teaching genetics, biology or related science courses.
+Class size is limited.

 The 2017 NHGRI Short Course in Genomics, held on the National Institutes of Health (NIH) campus in Bethesda, Maryland, offers faculty the opportunity to hear lectures and receive teaching resources from leading NHGRI and NIH researchers, clinicians, and staff, to discuss ways to incorporate genomics content into their classrooms and to participate in tours of NIH facilities.

 Topics range from complex disorders/diseases, brain and behavior, bioinformatics, the human microbiome, ethical issues in genomics research, computational genomics, and race and health disparities, among others.

 Funding: The course is free.
 NHGRI has funding for air travel, hotel accommodations, and per diem for up to four participants only.
 Selection is based on financial need and distance from course location.

 To view the application and apply for the 2017 course: https://www.surveymonkey.com/r/86HHP3J

 The application deadline is 5 p.m.
 Eastern on March 23, 2017.

 Applicants will be notified via email of their application status by May 1, 2017.

 For Middle School and High School Faculty